The contestant can apply for the following categories:

 It is understood that contestants entering the competition accepted all the items of these rules.

 HOW TO BECOME EGA JUDGE

 Each applicant judge must send application to the EGA Council.

-The applicant judge must have won at least 3 medals (two golden and one silver) in Champion class of international competitions in the competing class he/she wishes to judge as follows:
+The applicant judge must have won at least 4 golden medals in Champion class, with a minimun of 5 contestants, of international competitions in the competing class he/she wishes to judge as follows:

-- “Spaniel & Setter” with 2 different breeds.
+“Spaniel & Setter” with at least 2 different breeds.